stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 ### Tools

-We first tried a tool called _JNAeator_ that generates JNA bindings for a given header file which seemed perfect for our requirements.
+We first tried a tool called _JNAeator_ that generates JNA bindings for a given header file, this seemed perfect for our requirements.
 Unfortunately the tool generated a seemingly random package structure and the generated code looked more like the SWIG bindings than the nice, neat code we had hand-crafted.
 It also used yet another library called _BridJ_ and the fact that it took us some time to find a website for this tool was not encouraging.

 So we looked for a more general header parser that we could use to code generate the bindings ourselves.
 We expected (probably naively) that there would be some library or tool out there that we could use to parse a C/C++ header to enumerate the structures, enumerations and API methods.